-Gold Tetra (Hemigrammus rodwayi) Fish Species Profile
+Gold Tetra (Hemigrammus rodwayi) Species Profile & Care Guide

 The Gold Tetra is a pretty fish.
 These tetras are peaceful and relatively hardy.
 They are not as ordinarily available as other more popular and colourful Tetras.
 Still, if you can find them, they make an excellent addition to the community tank as well as a nano tank or a planted aquarium.

 They are usually shy when kept in small numbers and are not able to display their best colours.
 So it is advisable to keep them in a school of their own kind as well as other small fish.
 This will give them a feeling of assurance.

 These Tetras have a silvery body with a gold display, and this is due to a specific layer on its skin that defends it against trematode parasites which not only makes it an appealing fish but also functional.
 This fish is more susceptible to disease, especially skin parasites, than many Tetras so this species is not recommended for the beginner aquarist.
 The golden colour comes from guanin, which is secreted by its skin to protect it against these parasites.
 This makes it seem like it has been coated with gold dust, hence its name.

 Gold Tetras have a fantastic sense of hearing and can quickly detect any disturbances in the water.

 |Scientific Name||Hemigrammus rodwayi|